Cubeir/Texture-Set-Manager/README.md

 Now you have a readily-available template to work on! 🎉
 Modify the textures ending with `_mer(s)`, `_normal` or `_heightmap` suffixes to shape up your PBR resource pack!
-If you need further information, check out the [official documentation](https://learn.microsoft.com/en-us/minecraft/creator/documents/vibrantvisuals/pbroverview?view=minecraft-bedrock-stable).
+If you need more info, check out the [official Bedrock Edition PBR documentation](https://learn.microsoft.com/en-us/minecraft/creator/documents/vibrantvisuals/pbroverview?view=minecraft-bedrock-stable).

 For app support, head over to the [Vanilla RTX Discord](https://discord.gg/A4wv4wwYud) server's forum channel, or open an issue here.
 Click the log section beneath the generate button to copy debug logs, plenty useful to attach these when reporting issues!